IceBreaker8/argocd-test/README.md

 ## Port forward (get services first by namespace to check their type and port )

 kubectl port-forward svc/kube-prometheus-stack-grafana 8001:80 -n kube-prometheus-stack

+## Check all PVCs in all namespaces

+kubectl get pvc -A